 5. PARTICIPATION AND ELIGIBILITY: Participation in the Young Life Fishing Derby is open to all registered anglers.

 7. PERMITTED FISHING METHODS: All Fish must be caught alive in a conventional sporting manner and in public waters.
-No boat charters, No nets, dynamite, or guns etc. No mutilated fish allowed.
+No gigging, nets, dynamite, or guns etc. No mutilated fish allowed.
 No fishing in ponds, lakes, or impoundments.

 8. FISHING LOCATIONS & BOUNDARIES: Competitors must only fish from a boat in any legal location within the boundaries of the Young Life Fishing Derby.
 This includes from the Charleston Jetties to the Savannah Shipping Channel.

-9. TOURNAMENT FISHING TIMEFRAME- Lines will be in the water no earlier than 6:00 AM Saturday Nov 2.
-Scales open at 3:00 PM, all fish must be weighed by 4:59 PM.
-Weigh in location and Awards Ceremony location: Beaufort Yacht and Sailing Club, 30 Yacht Club Dr, Beaufort, SC 29907.
+9. TOURNAMENT FISHING TIMEFRAME and C - Lines will be in the water no earlier than 6:00 AM Saturday Oct 3.
+Scales open at 4:00 PM, all fish must be weighed by 5:59 PM.
+Weigh in location and Awards Ceremony location: Beaufort Yacht and Sailing Club.

 10. SCORING and SPECIES: All fish must be of legal size.
-Offshore Species: King and Spanish Mackerel.
-Inshore Species: Flounder, Trout, and Red Drum.
+Species: King Mackerel, Spanish Mackerel, Red Fish, Trout, Flounder, Black Drum, and Sheepshead.
 You will receive a point per pound.
-If you catch all species in your category you will receive an extra 5 bonus points.

 11. COMMUNICATIONS: A VHF radio is recommended for all tournament vessels.
 The VHF may be mounted or portable.
 The use of mobile communication devices such as cellular telephones, marine radios, walkie-talkies, CBs, pagers or any electronic device to can be used for information / communication with our Tournament Director.
 In case of a medical emergency, contact an emergency response team for help and then a tournament official should be notified.